Setting up a Multi-Sport event such as a Triathlon is a fairly simple process that doesn't differ very much from a standard event.

 From the main Event tab, click the Multi-Sport Race from the list.

 Make sure the Type you have selected is Multisport and that the various legs and distances are correct.
+You can select from a list of preset configurations with the Course Distance dropdown including Olympic, Sprint, and Full and Half Iron.

 Configuring the Course